 We strive to make our tax return process as straightforward and convenient as possible for you.
 Our goal is to minimize any hassle on your end while also making things as efficient as possible on our end.
 This allows us to deliver your returns expediently, while also bringing to bear a high level of technical expertise and personal service.
 It also helps us keep our costs down for all clients.

-With this letter, you are engaging us to prepare your 2022 U.S. and state individual income tax returns.
+With this letter, you are engaging us to prepare your 2023 U.S. and state individual income tax returns.
 We will do so with the information you furnish to us in the process described below.
-If you have taxable income or loss in a state or locality other than your resident state, please let us know, and we would be pleased to prepare the required nonresident state tax return(s).
-In addition, you may have a filing requirement or tax liability in a foreign country.
-Generally, you are responsible to determine whether you must file and pay taxes in a foreign country; however, upon request, we would be pleased to assist you in making these determinations.
-We will not prepare any tax returns other than those identified above, without your written request, and our written consent to do so.
+If you have taxable income or loss in a state or locality other than your resident state, we will generally prepare your nonresident state or locality returns, as well, unless you indicate in advance that you prefer we not prepare these nonresident filings.

 In some cases, a dependent or minor child under your care and supervision may be required to file a U.S. income tax return, state income tax return, and/or International Informational Report (e.g., FinCEN Form 114 (FBAR)).
 Generally, if you request that we prepare such forms on your dependent’s behalf, we will consider that service to be covered under the current engagement as a “dependent tax filing,” and we will bill the preparation to you based on our most recent tax preparation fee schedule.
 However, in some circumstances, we may require that the preparation be handled under a separate engagement, with an additional Engagement Letter to be completed by you, the parent or guardian.
 In that case, we will notify you of the requirement for a separate engagement.